jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 To keep things simple and reduce impact to existing systems (at this point, we had a bunch of customers that each already generated more than $1K of monthly revenue, and we wanted to play safe), when we rolled out that new system, it was managed by another service.
-So now on our hosts we had the "container manager", "hostinfo", the "build manager" (for in place builds), and the "deploy manager".
+So now on our hosts we had the "container manager," "hostinfo," the "build manager" (for in-place builds), and the "deploy manager."

 (Small parenthesis: we didn't transfer full container images, of course.
 We transferred only the AUFS `rw` layer; so that's the equivalent of a two-line